 Job Service North Dakota maintains five individual governmental funds.
-In the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances, financial information is presented for the federal fund, federal advance interest repayment account, and general fund, which are considered to be the only major funds for the year ended June 30, 2023.
+In the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances, financial information is presented for the federal fund and general fund, which are considered to be the only major funds for the year ended June 30, 2024.
 Data from the other two governmental funds are combined into a single, aggregated presentation for nonmajor governmental funds.
 Individual fund data for each of the nonmajor governmental funds is shown in the combining statements provided in the supplemental information of this report.